kavangill/jethacks/README.md

   </a>
 </p>

-A lightweight Electron overlay that uses less than 10% of system resources (M1 Macbook Pro)
+A lightweight Electron utility that uses less than 10% of system resources (M1 Macbook Pro) It draws on your screen, providing on-screen tutorials & help no matter the scenario

-macOS Screen Recording + Accessibility permissions required for full functionality.
+**Please Note:** On macOS, Screen Recording + Accessibility permissions are required for full functionality.

 ## Features
 - Voice or text input (hold-to-talk or prompt box)